F16Falcon/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 The complete list of the 561 variables of each feature vector is available in 'features.txt'

+Notes:
+- Features are normalized and bounded within [-1,1]
+- Each feature vector is a row on the raw text file.

 Simplification of Variable Names

 In order to make the variable names more meaningful, I reformatted them to display the base measurement (e.g., Body Acceleration) and the domain (e.g., time or frequency).
 For example, instead of  tBodyAcc-mean()-X, the variable name was transformed to Body Acceleration (time) MeanX to reflect the variable estimated along the domain (time or frequency).